-Canadian voters head to the polls in snap federal election
+Canadians head to the polls with Trudeau’s political future hanging in the balance

-As the 36-day campaign drew to a close, polls showed a close race between Trudeau’s Liberals and Erin O’Toole’s Conservatives.
-The Liberals held an edge in the seat count, but much hinged on voter turnout and the fortunes of smaller parties that could play spoiler.
+But as the 36-day campaign drew to a close, polls showed a tight race between Trudeau’s Liberals and Erin O’Toole’s Conservatives.
+That would typically give the Liberals an edge in the seat count, but much hinged on voter turnout and the fortunes of smaller parties that could play spoiler.

-The vote caps a campaign that many here felt was unnecessary, failed to inspire much enthusiasm and featured ugly scenes of protesters — many of them opposed to vaccines and vaccine mandates — screaming vulgarities at Trudeau and his family and at one point pelting him with gravel.
+The vote Monday capped a campaign that many here felt was unnecessary, failed to inspire much enthusiasm and featured ugly scenes of protesters — many of them opposed to vaccines and vaccine mandates — screaming vulgarities at Trudeau and his family and at one point pelting him with gravel.

+Before Trudeau called the election, Mathieu Poirier’s “mind was already set.”
+Poirier, a 29-year-old public health student at McGill University, said his memories of former Conservative prime minister Stephen Harper’s “quashing of science” had left him with a sour impression of the party.
+He voted for the Liberals.

+Pat Daley said he has grown weary of the several controversies that have dogged Trudeau and was “impressed” with O’Toole’s campaign.

 Trudeau, 49, came to power in 2015 with promises of “real change,” casting himself as a feminist climate warrior and champion of liberal values.
 He has since been buffeted by scandals, including revelations that he wore blackface makeup as a younger man.
 His government was reduced to a minority in 2019.

-But even with six years of baggage and broken promises under his belt, the race wasn’t expected to be close.
+But even after six years of baggage and unfulfilled pledges, the race wasn’t expected to be close.

 Polls on the eve of the election call last month put Trudeau comfortably ahead of O’Toole, 48, who had struggled to make an impression with voters since taking over the Conservative Party leadership last year.